Skip to content

 License Compliance

-SCA tools check the licenses of all your dependencies against your organization's policies.
-Copyleft licenses like GPL can require you to open-source your own code.
-Permissive licenses like MIT and Apache 2.0 are usually safe for commercial use.
-FOSSA and Black Duck are particularly strong at license compliance.
+SCA tools check every dependency's license against your organization's policies.
+Copyleft licenses like GPL can force you to open-source your own code.
+Permissive licenses like MIT and Apache 2.0 are usually fine for commercial use.
+FOSSA and Black Duck are the strongest options here.

 5